btdominico/FIRFrequencySamplingBased/README.md

 Filter(filterN, fnormal, vANew, out fir);
 ```

-## Example on how to build the diagram using the code
+## Example on how to test the code
 ```c#
 double[] resultF = new double[8];
 testFilter(fir, out resultF);